microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpc.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a cloud-managed virtual desktop.
-This Cloud PC is also enrolled into Intune and managed through MEM portal, so the Cloud PC also has a corresponding Intune managed device id.
+This Cloud PC is also enrolled into Intune and managed through MEM portal, so the Cloud PC also has a corresponding Intune managed device ID.

 ## Methods